I never expected to be writing about adventures in Puerto Rico with my teen.

 As a person whose main activity is yoga and Pilates, it felt strangely exhilarating to have pushed myself beyond my normal boundaries.

-We chose to get down and dirty in an amphibious vehicle, driven by expert driver, Joel.
+From their family-friendly activities and agro-tourism options, we chose to get down and dirty in an amphibious vehicle, driven by expert driver, Joel.
 We discovered the diverse flora and fauna of the island, as we drove through the lush terrain.
 We were covered in mud at the end of our ride, but it was worth it.

 Our Puerto Rico Adventure Moves on to Ponce